-Thirty years ago today—on Wednesday, June 29, 1983—Iron Maiden played Vancouver’s Pacific Coliseum on a bill with Saxon (who had that wicked tune, “Dallas 1 PM“) and Fastway (who had “Fast” Eddie Clarke from Motorhead and Pete Way from UFO).
+On Wednesday, June 29, 1983, Iron Maiden played Vancouver’s Pacific Coliseum on a bill with Saxon (who had that wicked tune, “Dallas 1 PM“) and Fastway (who had “Fast” Eddie Clarke from Motorhead and Pete Way from UFO).

 Maybe you were there?

 Maiden was touring behind its month-old album, Piece of Mind, which boasted one of its finest tunes ever, “The Trooper”.That was way before the band had its own jet—or even its own brand of beer.